If you love peace and quiet in a rainforest setting, then the Goomburra section of Main Range National Park should be on your shortlist.

 On the upside, both campgrounds are ideal places to set up while you explore.
 Three walking tracks start at the eastern end of Manna Gums.
 Plus you can drive along Lookout Road to Sylvesters Lookout and Mount Castle Lookout, and access another three walking tracks along Lookout Road.

 If you like bushwalking, Goomburra has plenty to offer.
+Here are some walks to consider:

 The Goomburra section of Main Range National Park is an excellent introduction to the Gondwana national parks.
 Camping in amongst the rainforest is a special experience.